The Hidden Costs of Cheap Fencing (and What Cities Can Do Differently in 2026): A Municipal Procurement Guide

 1. Prioritize Lifecycle Cost, Not Initial Cost

-A durable system that lasts 8–10 years provides far better ROI than products that need to be replaced annually.
+A durable system that lasts 8–10 years delivers significantly higher ROI than products that need to be replaced annually.
 Even if the upfront expense is slightly higher, the total cost of ownership drops significantly when you invest in high-quality materials like:

 These systems withstand weather, repeated movement, heavy use, and seasonal changes far better than low-cost alternatives.